 LYR-210 is currently being studied in our Phase 2 randomized, sham procedure-controlled, patient blinded LANTERN clinical trial, evaluating the safety and efficacy in surgically-naïve CRS patients who have failed previous medical management.
 The trial was designed to enroll 99 evaluable patients with the potential to increase to up to 150 patients and was initiated in May 2019 at sites in Australia, Austria, Czech Republic, New Zealand and Poland.
 In December 2019, the FDA cleared our investigational new drug application, and, prior to the COVID-19 pandemic, we planned to enroll patients in the United States.
-However, in light of developments relating to the COVID-19 global pandemic, as described below, we discontinued enrollment at 67 patients in our ongoing Phase 2 LANTERN clinical trial and do not expect to enroll patients in the United States.
+However, in light of recent developments relating to the COVID-19 global pandemic, as described below, we discontinued enrollment at 67 patients in our ongoing Phase 2 LANTERN clinical trial and do not expect to enroll patients in the United States in Phase 2.

 As a result of the decrease in the number of patients enrolled from planned (99) to actually enrolled (67) patients in our ongoing Phase 2 LANTERN clinical trial, a greater magnitude of change in composite score of the seven-day average of four cardinal symptoms from baseline at week 4 and/or a smaller standard deviation associated with the change from baseline at week 4 will be required in order for the trial to achieve statistical significance for the primary endpoint.
-In addition, because of developments relating to the COVID-19 global pandemic we were unable to assess secondary endpoints in our Phase 2 LANTERN clinical trial relating to pharmacokinetics and pharmacodynamics.
-In October 2020, we initiated a separate clinical trial for LYR-210 in the United States to assess such pharmacokinetics and pharmacodynamics endpoints.
+Moreover, while we are leveraging remote electronic data collection to enable us to complete the clinical assessments and generate sufficient information to design our Phase 3 clinical trial, there can be no assurance that the COVID-19 global pandemic or other delays or disruptions will not hinder our electronic data collection or our collection of data for certain secondary endpoints which require sinus imaging to assess reduction in inflammation and phlebotomy to assess pharmacokinetics/pharmacodynamics.
+For example, subjects may currently be unable or unwilling to attend a protocol-specified clinic visit due to restrictions caused by the COVID-19 global pandemic and therefore data for certain secondary endpoints will be unable to be timely collected and assessed in the clinical trial.